sics-iot/calipso/mccontikimac/README.md

 ## Description

-MC-ContikiMAC follows a channel-hopping approach integrated in low-power listening.
+MiCMAC follows a channel-hopping approach integrated in low-power listening.
 It aims at increasing robustness under external and internal interference.
 Every node wakes up periodically and checks for activity on the medium.
 Every wakeup happens on a different channel, based on a pseudo-random hopping sequence.